Learn to Code Essentials Checklist — Your Complete Guide

 Set up a productive coding environment with the right tools and resources.
-Use this complete checklist to know exactly what to buy — and what can wait.
+Your complete essentials checklist — find out exactly what you need to buy and what can wait.

 Learning to code is one of the most valuable skills you can develop.
 This bundle provides the physical setup that makes coding comfortable and efficient — because a good workspace reduces friction and helps you stay focused during long study sessions.